 Geekstorage is actually cheaper than siteground and fix limitations based on resources used rather than pageviews.
 Which means that if you optimize your site to use fewer resources, you can get away with paying for a cheaper plan for much longer.
 Do you even understand what I’m saying?

-The only con with geekstorage is that they don’t have as generous an affiliate commission as siteground.
+The only con with geekstorage is that they don’t have as generous an affiliate commission as siteground so don’t expect to make tons of cash recommending them.

 WordPress is recommened because it is the most SEO friendly, robust, well supported option out there.
-Although wordpress installation is pretty easy, Susan leads you on how to install wordpress if you need help or you can use this step by step video tutorial.
+Although wordpress installation is pretty easy, I have a blog setup post which I recommend you check out because it includes other stuff above just installing wordpress.
+But you can use this step by step video tutorial if you prefer.

 6. Brand Yourself